Recreational Facility Policies and Procedures

 - Alumni have the same usage privileges they had as a student for one year after graduation if they present an Alumni card, which can be obtained in the Alumni office.
 After one year, they can obtain a 3 day guest pass from the Alumni office up to 4 times per year.

-- The following groups have priority scheduling: Athletics, Campus Recreation programs, and Physical Education classes.
+- The following groups have priority scheduling: Campus Recreation programs, Physical Education classes, and Athletics.

 - Students, faculty, and staff are allowed to receive a 3 day guest pass valid for up to 4 guests 4 times per academic year.
 For details on Crest Associates' guest passes, contact the Crest office at 310-506-4754.

 Students & Employees: Visit the HAWC front desk with a valid Pepperdine ID during open hours.